cloudfleet/blog/content/tools-to-take-back-control-over-your-data.md

 [Coding Horror](http://blog.codinghorror.com/) fame.
 It makes it easily possible to host a state of the art discussion forum and if you want you can use it to enable discussions on your static web pages, like on this blog.

+Now it's your turn!
+Have you used any of the tools we outlined above?
+Are there any you're currently using which we haven't mentioned?
+Let us know in the comments, we'd love to hear from you about the tools you use to take back control over your data.